Is It Time To Hold Stock? Flowers Foods (FLO)

 Flowers Foods (FLO) STOCK PRICE MOVEMENT:

+Flowers Foods (FLO) stock price positioned at -7.90% from the 52 week high and situated at 11.93% from 52 week low.
+2533935 shares traded on hands while it’s an average volume stands with 1.26M shares.
+In last trading session, the stock received positive focus on shares from Traders.
+The stock has performed 4.18% and it registered share value at $22.43 in recent trade transaction.
+It has dividend yield of 3.39% and Payout Ratio is 96.40%.

-VOLATILITY FACTOR: The stock remained 1.21% volatile in last week and indicated 1.58% volatility in previous month.
-The Company’s beta coefficient sits at 0.34.
+VOLATILITY FACTOR: The stock remained 3.87% volatile in recent week and indicated 2.13% volatility in last month.
+The Company’s beta coefficient sits at 0.26.
 Beta factor measures the amount of market risk associated with market trade.
 Higher the beta discloses more riskiness and lower the beta lower the risk.
-ATR value of 0.32 measure stock volatility.
+ATR value of 0.51 measure stock volatility.
 The Average True Range is an exponential moving average (14-days) of the True Ranges.

-Flowers Foods (FLO) received negative focus in Tuesday trading session.
-The stock has performed -1.36% and it registered share value at $21.69 in recent trade transaction.
-At present, the stock price sited at -10.94% from the 52 week high and situated at 8.23% from 52 week low.
-959758 shares traded on hands while it’s an average volume stands with 1.12M shares.
-It has dividend yield of 3.50% and Payout Ratio is 96.40%.

 PROFITABILITY RATIOS: The company’s net profit margin is 4.00%.
 It measures how much out of every dollar of sales a company actually keeps in earnings.
 Gross Margin is observed at 47.70% and Operating Margin is seen at 5.50%.
 Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets, is 5.10%.
 Return on Equity (ROE) is 12.90% and Return on Investment (ROI) is 8.20%.